Service Rifle Buyer's Guide

 Rules

 High Power rifle is governed by rules set forth by the sanctioning bodies.
 The National Rifle Association (NRA) is the oldest and best known sanctioning body but the Civilian Marksmanship Program (CMP) is beginning to play a larger role in sanctioning local club-level matches.
-Each body has its own rules but for the most part the rules are the same - especially the rules governing the rifles.
-A rifle that meets one organization's rules will also meet the other organization's rules.
+Each body has its own rules that share a common origin.
+Over time the rules have begun to diverge, with the CMP adopting a more liberal approach to the rules for the rifle.
+In general, a rifle that meets the NRA rules will meet the CMP rules.

 This guide is not a substitute for the rules.
 Be sure to refer to the actual rules before purchasing a service rifle or any other gear.